asteca/new_release_steps/README.md

 ### 0. Check that everything works

+1. Update the CMD photometric systems supported (`CMD_systs.dat` file)
-Download the `develop` version into a new `conda` encironment, and run to see that everything works as expected.
+1. Download the `develop` version into a new `conda` encironment, and run to see that everything works as expected.

 ### 1. Create `release` branch, update changelog and version